Bachiir13/EXAM-SQL/README.md

 QUESTION 19 : SELECT DISTINCT a.nom, a.prénom FROM artiste a JOIN role r ON a.idArtiste = r.idActeur WHERE a.idArtiste NOT IN ( SELECT DISTINCT f.idRéalisateur FROM film f WHERE f.idRéalisateur IS NOT NULL );

-QUESTION 20 : SELECT AVG(n.note) AS moyenne FROM notation n JOIN film f ON n.idFilm = f.idFilm WHERE f.titre = 'Memento';
+QUESTION 20 : SELECT AVG(n.note) moyenne FROM notation n JOIN film f ON n.idFilm = f.idFilm WHERE f.titre = 'Memento';
 Moyenne 8

 QUESTION 21 : SELECT r.idArtiste, r.nom, r.prénom, COUNT(f.idFilm) AS nb_films FROM artiste r JOIN film f ON r.idArtiste = f.idRéalisateur GROUP BY r.idArtiste, r.nom, r.prénom;